zejjnt/rock-image-builder/README.md

 You will find your image in the output folder.

 # Adding custom packages to install
-    -If you want to add packages to install, append it to config/apt-packages.txt instead of modifying the Dockerfile
+    - If you want to install additional packages, append them to config/apt-packages.txt instead of modifying Dockerfile

 # Required Host system:
   - Debian/amd64 (bullseye, bookworm, MX 21 and MX23 are tested)